-- Charger has a built-in mechanism (Star Protection Computer Controls) that protect the batteries against overcharging, over-discharging and over-heating
+- The charger has a built-in mechanism (Star Protection Computer Controls) that protect the batteries against overcharging, over-discharging and over-heating

-- Charger has a built-in fan to cool down the battery thus lengthening the lifespan
+- The charger has a fan to cool down the battery thus lengthening the lifespan

-- Compatible with other Makita batteries that has a star symbol
+- Compatible with other Makita batteries that have a star symbol

-- 3 year warranty on the tool and 1 year on the battery
+- 3-year warranty on the tool and one year on the battery

 - “Star Protection Computer Controls” prevent the battery from overloading and overheating

-- Great to use on workshop areas because it is robust enough to handle really find dirt
+- Great to use on workshop areas because it is robust enough to tackle small bits of dirt like sawdust

 - You can use this to clean floors as well as upholstery, tables and other areas above the floor